Iga Świątek: Support of Ukraine

 Following the Russian invasion of Ukraine in 2022, Świątek has often worn ribbons or other accessories in Ukrainian colors, and on several occasions has publicly declared her support for Ukraine in her winner speeches.

 On 23 July 2022, Świątek hosted a charity tennis event in Kraków, Poland to raise funds for children and teenagers impacted by the war in Ukraine.
 The one-day event featured a mixed doubles exhibition match and a set of singles between Świątek and Agnieszka Radwańska.
 Ukraine football great Andriy Shevchenko was a special guest.
 Elina Svitolina of Ukraine served as umpire for the event. Świątek stated, "I hope that we can see each other in large numbers in TAURON Arena Krakow and in front of the television to show the strength of sport when it unites us in helping and gives us at least a little joy." Świątek later announced on Twitter that the event has raised over 2,5 mln złoty (over €500,000), which would be spread between United 24, Elina Svitolina Foundation and UNICEF Poland.

 On 10 August, Świątek has been announced as the part of line up for "Tennis Plays for Peace" exhibition, which took place on 24 August with other numerous current and former tennis stars like Rafael Nadal, Carlos Alcaraz, Coco Gauff, John McEnroe, Stefanos Tsitsipas, Matteo Berrettini, Maria Sakkari and many others, 100% of the proceeds going to GlobalGiving, the international non-profit identified by Tennis Plays for Peace.

 On 9 January 2023, Świątek took to Twitter and Instagram to announce that her 'Iga & Friends' and '1ga' T-shirts will be available for sale at Allegro Charity, where she and UNICEF Poland have once again joined forces to raise funds for children in war-torn Ukraine.
 On 11 January, Świątek announced on her social media platforms that she will be auctioning off her US Open winning gear and French Open shoes, among others all proceeds would also be going straight to UNICEF.

 Personal life

 Świątek lives in Raszyn, Poland.
-She is a keen reader of books and in an interview has explained it helps her relax between tennis matches.
+She is a keen reader and in an interview has explained it helps her relax between tennis matches.
 One of her favourite dishes is a Polish speciality, Makaron z truskawkami (pasta with strawberries). Świątek has expressed her love for rock music, citing bands such as Guns N' Roses, AC/DC, Led Zeppelin, Pearl Jam and Red Hot Chili Peppers as some of her favourites.
 She is a fan of LEGO and has stated that building LEGO while on tour aids her mentally and calms her down.

 Świątek is an avid fan of the American musician Taylor Swift and has been to some of her concerts.